kazimanzurrashid/aws-static-web-app-update-action/README.md

 # AWS Static Web App update action

-This action updates Upload the contents of the specified directory into S3 bucket and optionally issues an invalidation command of a cloudfront distribution
+This action uploads the contents of the specified directory with proper mime-type and cache-control into S3 bucket and optionally issues an invalidation command to associated cloudfront distribution

 The AWS Account needs to have the `"s3:PutObject"` permission, if Cloudfront invalidation is enabled then `"cloudfront:CreateInvalidation"` and `"cloudfront:GetInvalidation"` are required, if no distribution id is provided (e.g. `invalidate: true`) then `"cloudfront:ListDistributions"` is also required.